-Details of the issued share capital, together with details of the movements in the Company's issued share capital during the year are shown in note 15.
+Details of the issued share capital, together with details of the movements in the Company's issued share capital during the year, are shown in note 14.

 Ordinary shares represent 100% of the total share capital and voting rights.
 The Ordinary shares are designed for individuals who are seeking, over the long term, investment exposure to a diversified portfolio of unquoted investments.
-The investments are spread over a number of sectors, to produce a regular source of income, combined with the prospect of longer term capital growth.

-All Ordinary shares (except for treasury shares which have no right to dividends and no voting rights) rank pari passu for voting rights and each Ordinary share is entitled to one vote.
+The investments are spread over a number of sectors, to produce a regular source of income, combined with the prospect of longer term growth.
+All Ordinary shares (except for treasury shares which have no rights to a dividend and no voting rights) rank pari passu for dividend and voting purposes.
+Each Ordinary share is currently entitled to one vote.
 The Directors are not aware of any restrictions on the transfer of shares or on voting rights.

-Shareholders are entitled to receive dividends and the return of capital on winding up or other return of capital based on the surpluses attributable to the shares.
+Shareholders are entitled to receive dividends and are entitled to the return of capital on winding up or other return of capital based on the surpluses attributable to the shares.